 Important Public Announcement:

-LBCIL Child Development Centers Are Open and Serving Families and Children During COVID-19 Situation With State Subsidized Programs
+LBCIL Child Development Centers with State Subsidized Programs

 Founded in the City of Long Beach in 1964, the Long Beach Community Improvement League (CIL) began as a grass-roots organization of community members, educators, and volunteers determined to overcome racial inequality within the school system and the community.
 When fifty years ago our first program, PROJECT TUTOR, began, the response was explosive: within 6 months, Project Tutor had to be moved to a larger facility, located at 2222 Olive Avenue in Long Beach.
 Less than one year from its inception, CIL was incorporated as a nonprofit organization.
 CIL continued to successfully grow, as early organizers began to expand CIL's services in response to residents' needs.
 CIL was also the first Head Start Program in the entire western region.

 Today, our mission stands as it has for fifty years: To create quality public service programs to empower the community economically, socially, and culturally.